Marcelo Miranda (footballer)

 Marcelo Alejandro Miranda Díaz (born 29 January 1967) is a Chilean football manager and former player.

 Club career

+Miranda had trials with Colo-Colo and Unión Española before joining Universidad de Chile from the team of Soprole, aged 16.
+He was loaned out to Malleco Unido in the Segunda División and returned to Universidad de Chile under Fernando Riera in 1987.
+After Riera left the team, he was released and returned to Malleco Unido until the 1988 season.

-Miranda played for Malleco Unido at the Segunda División and Deportes Concepción with the Argentine-Chilean Fernando Cavalleri as manager.
-With the same manager, he joined Cobreloa in 1992 and played for the club for nine years, winning the 1992 Primera División de Chile.
+In 1989, Miranda signed with Deportes Concepción under Fernando Cavalleri, with whom he qualified to the 1991 Copa Libertadores, the first time for the club.
+Uner the same manager, he joined Cobreloa in 1992 and played for them for nine years, winning the 1992 Primera División de Chile.

+His last club was Colo-Colo in 2001.

 International career

 Miranda played in 15 matches for the Chile national team from 1991 to 1997.
 He was also part of Chile's squad for the 1997 Copa América tournament.

 Managerial career

 In 2006, Miranda began his managerial career in Hossana, a club of the evangelical community, in the Chilean Tercera División.
 Later, he managed several clubs at the Tercera División and Primera B such as Lota Schwager and Deportes Copiapó.

+In 2023, Miranda started to coach youth players from Padre Hurtado commune and the local club, Julio Covarrubias.